-EXES delivered performance appears consistent with expectations over the flight series so far.
-There are some variations from observation-to-observation, but we believe the values quoted here are fair estimates of what is typical.
-The angular resolution of EXES will match that achieved by the telescope.
-For the latest sensitivities, observers are recommended to consult the online Exposure Time Calculator (ETC).
+Observers are recommended to consult the online Exposure Time Calculator (ETC) for the latest updated instrument performance.
 The ETC also provides the slit length as a function of wavelength and instrument configuration (and therefore whether on-slit nodding is possible or not), as well as the wavelength coverage in a single setting and echelon orders that can be targeted.

 The wavelength coverage ranges from $4.5-28.3~\mu m$.
 There are three resolution regimes-high, medium and low-with the exact resolving power depending on wavelength, grating angle and slit width.
 Generally, the resolution will be higher at shorter wavelengths in each regime.
 The high-resolution configurations use the echelon grating and will achieve R = 50,000-100,000.
-If the cross disperser echelle angle is $35-65^{\circ}$, the configuration is called HIGH_MED and if $10-25^{\circ}$ it is called HIGH_LOW.
+If the cross disperser echelle angle is $35-65^\circ$, the configuration is called HIGH_MED and if $10-25^\circ$ it is called HIGH_LOW.
 For these high-resolution configurations, there is non-continuous spectral coverage in high-resolution configuration for $\lambda > 19~\mu m$, but the central wavelength can be tuned so that lines of interest do not fall in the gaps.
 The Medium configuration will use high angles on the echelle grating to achieve R = 5,000-20,000, and the LOW configuration will use low angles to achieve R = 1,000-3,000.